-Daniel J. Mahr, CFA joined the Investment Team in 2002 and has been the Fund's portfolio manager since July 2024.
+Daniel J. Mahr, CFA, joined the Investment Team in 2002 and has been the Fund's portfolio manager since July 2024.
 As Head of MDT, he is responsible for overseeing the Investment Team as it relates to the ongoing design, development and implementation of the investment model.
 He received his A.B., Computer Science from Harvard College and his S.M., Computer Science from Harvard University.

 Damien Zhang, CFA, joined the Investment Team in 2009 and has been the Fund's portfolio manager since July 2024.
 As Head of MDT Research, he is responsible for day-to-day management of the Investment Team as it relates to the ongoing design, development and implementation of the investment model.
 Mr. Zhang received his A.B., Economics from Princeton University.

-Frederick L. Konopka, CFA joined the Investment Team in 1997 and has been the Fund's portfolio manager since July 2024.
+Frederick L. Konopka, CFA, joined the Investment Team in 1997 and has been the Fund's portfolio manager since July 2024.

 As Portfolio and Trading Manager, Mr. Konopka is responsible for the ongoing implementation of the investment model including trading impact evaluation and implementation.
-Education: A.B., Dartmouth College; M.S., MIT Sloan School of Management.
+He received his A.B., Mathematics from Dartmouth College and his M.S., Concentration in Information Technology and Finance from MIT Sloan School of Management.